 Business growth: the 5 stages of business growth

-The goal of many business owners is achieving business growth.
+The goal of many business owners is growth.
 In some cases it might not be a goal and growth might just ‘happen’ to you.
-Whether the growth is planned or unplanned, businesses grow in stages.
-Each stage is associated with different changes and growing pains.
+Whether planned or unplanned, growth involves changes and growing pains.
 Insight into the various stages of growth and your own way of doing business will help you.
-Discover the 5 stages of business growth.
+Discover Greiner’s Growth Model and its stages of business growth.

 1. Pioneer stage (fewer than 8 employees)